westonrobot/wrp_ros2/README.md

 # wrp_ros2

-## Packages
+## About

-This contains minimal packages to drive peripherals in wrp_sdk

-* sdk_intefaces: interface definitions for the wrappers.
-* gps_receiver: a ROS2 wrapper around wrp_sdk's gps_receiver.
-* imu_sensor: a ROS2 wrapper around wrp_sdk's imu_sensor.
-* lift_server: a ROS2 wrapper around wrp_sdk's camera_lift.

-More details in the individual packages
+This package contains a minimal wrapper around wrp_sdk More details in the individual src sub-folders

 ## Basic Usage